RWTH-E3D/carbonfly/HowToInstall.md

 Although [ParaView](https://www.paraview.org/) (for post-processing) should be automatically installed in the WSL environment during OpenFOAM v10 installation, it is still recommended to install an additional [ParaView](https://www.paraview.org/) instance in the Windows environment.
 This allows for more convenient viewing of results and post-processing after simulations.

-After simulation, simply double-click the automatically generated `.foam` file to open ParaView and view simulation results for post-processing:
+After simulation, simply double-click the automatically generated `.foam` file in the Carbonfly case folder (see [Examples](./examples)) to open ParaView and view simulation results for post-processing:

 <img src="./pics/post_processing_paraview_01.png" alt="open results in paraview" width="50%">